Corrupt official gets home detention after dodgy Auckland Council deal for Chinese USB devices

 • Serious Fraud Office accuses ex-Auckland Council worker of taking bribe for goods contract

+Court documents obtained by the Herald do not reveal exactly how Rasila and Chand's offending was uncovered, but Town has indicated it may have come from a tip-off.

+"I'm very proud that a staff member did have the courage to speak up.
+It was absolutely the right thing to do and demonstrates to all our staff that when they do raise concerns, they will be taken seriously," he said today.

-Details about the bribery case involving a nearly $150,000 deal for thousands of USB devices were revealed last month after court documents were released to the Herald.
+Details about the bribery case involving a deal for thousands of USB devices were reported last month after court documents were released to the Herald.

-In 2015 the council wanted to transition its public property files from CDs to USB devices to increase efficiency and reduce the costs.

-As one of the workers responsible for instigating the proposed changes, Rasila was involved in the USB procurement process from its inception.
-He was also aware from discussions with management that the contract would be awarded to the lowest quote.
+Rasila was involved in a USB procurement process for the council from its inception in 2015 and aware from discussions with management that the contract would be awarded to the lowest quote.

-Despite advising the council the USBs, of various sizes with the council's logo printed on it, would come directly from China, Rasila instead decided to contact an old friend.
+Despite advising the council the USBs would come directly from China, Rasila instead decided to contact his old friend Chand.

 After leaving Soar Print, Chand established his own commercial printing and office stationery supply company, On Time Print Finishers Ltd (On Time Print), which is now in liquidation according to Companies Office records.

-When Rasila provided the On Time Print quote to council management he withheld the original quote from E-Ville and deliberately omitted other lower priced offers from alternate suppliers.
+When Rasila provided the On Time Print quote to council, he withheld the original quote from E-Ville and deliberately omitted other lower priced offers from alternate suppliers.

-As a council employee, Rasila was required under policy to disclose his relationship with On Time Print and Chand, while the contract also required Chand and his company to disclose in writing any actual, potential or perceived conflict of interest.

 Because of Rasila's deceit, the initial contract cost the council about $27,150 more than other offers.
 The contract was later varied with the council's logo removed on each USB, reducing the value to $140,150, but On Time Print still made a profit of about $57,589.

-While Rasila was not and had never been an employee of On Time Print, even after leaving the council he continued to contact E-Ville purportedly on behalf of his mate's company and would liaise with the council over the delivery of the USBs.

-With the scheme working, Rasila went to his business partner after the delivery of the first tranche of USBs.
-He asked Chand for a $15,000 kickback for facilitating the contract - wanting $7500 for delivery of the first tranche and another $7500 after the second.
+After the delivery of the first tranche of USBs, Rasila asked Chand for a $15,000 kickback for facilitating the contract - wanting $7500 for delivery of the first tranche and another $7500 after the second.

-Chand drew a cheque against On Time Print's account for $7500 to pay "Sundeep" in August 2018, which was later cashed by Rasila at an ASB branch.
+Chand drew a cheque against On Time Print's account for $7500 to pay "Sundeep" in August 2018, which was later cashed by Rasila.

-Court documents do not reveal exactly how the pair's plan was foiled, but Auckland Council chief executive Stephen Town has indicated it may have come from a tip-off by another council staffer.